 - Withdrawal from Xanax

-Psychotherapy approaches, including cognitive behavioral therapy (CBT), interpersonal therapy, dialectal behavior therapy (DBT) and family therapy are recommended in addition to medication management for benzodiazepine use disorder.
-It is essential to recognize and treat the underlying triggers that may have led to Xanax use disorder in the first place.
+Psychotherapy approaches, including cognitive behavioral therapy (CBT), interpersonal therapy, dialectal behavior therapy (DBT) and family therapy are recommended in addition to medication management for benzodiazepine addiction.
+It is essential to recognize and treat the underlying triggers that may have led to Xanax addiction in the first place.
 Whether it is past trauma, family turmoil, an abusive relationship, low self-esteem or an undiagnosed mental health disorder, these underlying triggers are often uncovered in therapy.
 Building a reliable support system and attending community support groups as well as outpatient therapy sessions are also significant long-term treatment strategies.